gurumojo/dmc/README.md

 emphasis on ephemeral containers (and thereby rapid repeatable builds important in test environments).
 DMC represents a collection of services, so a typical `npm install` or `yarn` call is not adequate for providing dependencies here.
-Wrapper scripts run those commands for each microservice package under `./opt` (see `./bin/check`, `./bin/install`, `./bin/upgrade`).
-Future work will likely transition away from this naive approach toward more advanced usage of image and repository links.
+Wrapper scripts run those commands for any package found under this project root (see `./bin/check`, `./bin/install`, `./bin/upgrade`).
+In practice, that scan affects the shared libraries under `./lib` and microservices under `./opt`.

 Usage